 This botanical can be put to good use in treating severe periodontal disease.
 If surgery is required, gotu kola can be helpful in speeding recovery after laser surgery for severe periodontal disease.
 Dosage is based upon triterpenic acid content.
 Recommended dosage is 30 mg of triterpenoids twice daily.

-To learn more about natural ways to address common medical conditions, please visit my website.
+Learn more about natural ways to address common medical conditions.
 Readers who sign up for the Weekly Natural Facts Newsletter at the website will receive a free copy of my new ebook, Stress, Anxiety and Insomnia!
 What the Drug Companies Won’t Tell You and Your Doctor Doesn’t Know.